 - If one or more members has mismanaged the affairs of the LLC.

 Members of an LLC are also liable for specific debts of the LLC if they personally sign to be responsible for those debts.
-For example, if an LLC purchases a building, and an LLC member signs a personally guarantee for the mortgage, the member is liable for the loan if the LLC can't pay.
+For example, if an LLC purchases a building, and an LLC member signs a personal guarantee for the mortgage, the member is liable for the loan if the LLC can't pay.

 Partnerships and LLCs are "pass-through" taxing entities.
 That is, the taxes are passed through to the owners (partners or members) on their personal tax returns.

-Taxes for LLC Members.
+- Taxes for LLC Members.
 LLC's are not recognized by the IRS as a taxing entity.
 So, multiple-member LLCs are taxed in the same way as partnerships, passing through the income or loss to each member's personal tax return using the Schedule K-1.
 Single-member LLCs are taxed as sole proprietors, filing a Schedule C along with their personal tax returns.
 LLCs may choose to be taxed as a corporation or an S corporation.
 Partnerships don't have this tax option.

 Profit and Loss Distribution